Delacorte Theater: Productions

-The 2012 season celebrated the 50th anniversary of the Delacorte Theater, featuring Lily Rabe and Oliver Platt in Shakespeare's As You Like It directed by Daniel Sullivan and Amy Adams and Donna Murphy in Stephen Sondheim and James Lapine's Into the Woods, a transfer of an outdoor production done in Regent's Park in London in 2010.
-The season also featured a one-night only reading of Romeo and Juliet starring Meryl Streep and Kevin Kline in the two lead roles, supported by Phylicia Rashad, Sam Waterston, Sandra Oh, Bill Irwin, Christine Baranski, John Cullum, Raúl Esparza, Jesse L. Martin, Jerry Stiller, Christopher Walken, David Harbour, and others.

-The 2013 season began with The Comedy of Errors, directed by Dan Sullivan and featuring Shakespeare in the Park alumni Jesse Tyler Ferguson as Dromio and Hamish Linklater as Antipholus.
-Ferguson and Linklater last performed together in The Winter's Tale and The Merchant of Venice in 2010 for The Public's Shakespeare in the Park.
-The second show of the 2013 season was a new musical adaptation of Shakespeare's Love's Labour's Lost, directed by Alex Timbers with songs by Michael Friedman, and book adaptation by Alex Timbers.
-Timbers and Friedman last collaborated on the award-winning musical Bloody Bloody Andrew Jackson at The Public and Timbers directed the new David Byrne musical Here Lies Love that spring at The Public's downtown home at Astor Place.

-The 2014 season featured Hamish Linklater, Lily Rabe and John Lithgow all in starring roles.
-Linklater and Rabe took on the witty love-match of Beatrice and Benedick in Shakespeare's Much Ado About Nothing while Lithgow tackled the title role in Shakespeare's King Lear.
+Since the opening of the theatre in 1962, the Public Theatre has had typically presented two or three productions each summer at the Delacorte.
+While most have been productions of Shakespeare's plays, either in full or abridged, some have been musical adaptations of Shakespeare's works, and some have been other classic works.

 Ticketing

 With the exception of pre-reserved tickets for donors to the Public or friends of the production, all tickets for shows at the Delacorte are distributed the day of a performance.
 Traditionally, tickets are distributed at the Delacorte Theater's box office beginning at noon and until they are sold out, with audiences lining up as soon as if not before Central Park opens at 6:00 AM.
 All performances also have a standby line, where any tickets that were canceled, returned, or not picked up before 7:30PM are distributed.
 Audiences are allotted two tickets per person.

 Beginning in 2007, the Public offers alternate methods of gaining tickets to productions at the Delacorte.
 On the day of performances the theater distributes ticket vouchers at a designated location in one of the five boroughs beginning at noon.
 Vouchers are also distributed at the Public's in-person lottery, held downtown at their 425 Lafayette Street location at noon.
 A digital lottery, currently managed by TodayTix, is also drawn at noon.
 Recipients of vouchers and/or winners of the lotteries can exchange or pick up their tickets at the Delacorte box office between 5:30 and 7:30PM, prior to the performance.